No embezzlement in any company: Punjab govt

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Punjab Government Spokesperson Malik Muhammad Ahmed has said there are no financial embezzlement in any company.
+LAHORE: Punjab Government Spokesperson Malik Muhammad Ahmed has said there are no financial embezzlements in any company.

 In a press release, he maintained that as far as the court’s query regarding salaries of the top professionals of these companies is concerned, it is a competitive process in which the function of the companies is public service delivery and therefore professionals with competence and experience in this field are more often the most suitable candidates for these positions of Public administrations.